Charlie Hebdo issue No. 1178: Other reactions

 A Spokesperson for the United States Department of State Marie Harf said the U.S. fully supported Charlie Hebdo's right to publish the issue.
 Prime Minister of the United Kingdom David Cameron also supported it.
 Australian Prime Minister Tony Abbott said to an Australian radio station that while he didn't like everything the magazine published, "he rather like[d]" the cartoon on the cover, which he interpreted as a symbol of forgiveness.

 On 15 January, Belgian police launched a fatal raid on terror suspects who were alleged to be plotting attacks on vendors selling the issue.

-Police in the English county of Wiltshire asked newsagents for details on customers who bought the issue.
-When this came to public attention, the police declared that they were seeking to defend the customers, and that the details had been permanently destroyed.
+A Wiltshire Police officer asked a newsagent in Corsham for details on customers who bought the issue.
+When this came to public attention, the Wiltshire Police declared that they were seeking to defend the customers, and that the details gathered had been permanently deleted.

 In Iran, the government responded to the cartoons by organizing a second annual Holocaust cartoon competition.